Joshua-Hasinski/Systems-Design-Portfolio/README.md

 ---

-### Visual Overview: The Chimera Aggregate Knowledge Graph
+### Visual Overview: The Chimera Project Knowledge Graph
 The image below is a high-level snapshot of the project's living knowledge graph.
 This is the result of a **three-year, solo R&D effort** to architect a complex conceptual system from the ground up, documented across over **5 million words.** The full, interactive version of this graph is reserved for discussion during interviews.

 <img src="knowledge-graph-view.png" alt="Chimera Aggregate Knowledge Graph" width="700">